guillaumechereau/goxel/README.md

 # Linux/BSD

-Install dependencies: scons pkg-config libglfw3-dev libgtk-3-dev
+Install dependencies using your package manager.
+On Debian/Ubuntu:

+    - scons
+    - pkg-config
+    - libglfw3-dev
+    - libgtk-3-dev

-Then to build:
+Then to build, run the command:

     make release